lammich/isabelle_llvm/docs/index.md

   Warning: We have only tested this on a Linux x86_64 platform so far.
   We do not (yet) know how LLVM will digest our code on other platforms.

-  To render the benchmark results as pdf file, type (still in sorting directory):
+  To render the sorting benchmark results as pdf file, type (still in sorting directory):

     make report